Ragnarokkr/allerta-meteo-liguria/README.md

 * `build-test-debug`: create the debug build and start the **chrome** instance using it as an extension;
 * `build-test-release`: create the release build and start the **chrome** instance using it as an extension;
 * `build-pack`: create the release build, create the graphics to upload on the web store, and create the .zip file
+* `tools-collector`: starts a web scraping tool that collects messages strings from the website.
+(Used to collect strings for future alerts localizations).

 ## Project Structure